nitkannen/multimodal-cultural-fairness/README.md

 ## Survey Paper
 * On the Cultural Gap in Text-to-Image Generation: https://arxiv.org/pdf/2307.02971.pdf
+* Survey of Bias In Text-to-Image Generation: Definition, Evaluation, and Mitigation

 ## Diversification
 * Diverse Diffusion: Enhancing Image Diversity in Text-to-Image Generation